vmarcinko/art-of-programming/markdowns/first.md

 		car1.year = 2012;
 ```

 We create single "car" data here.
-How do we call such single peice of data in Java (or generally, in every OO language)?
+How do we call such single piece of data in Java (or generally, in every OO language)?

 An **object**!
 So - object is actually a data value.